mirage/mirage-www/tmpl/blog/mirage-3.0-errors.md

 ```

 The `private` and `>` signs mean that an implementation of the Mirage3
-block device is allowed to defined an `error` type with more
+block device is allowed to define an `error` type with more
 values.
 But when this implementation is used in the context of a
 Mirage3 block device, all these other cases become abstract and it is
-not possible to pattern-match on these error anymore.
+not possible to pattern-match on these errors anymore.

 For instance, the error type for [Unix
 filesystem](https://github.com/mirage/mirage-fs-unix) devices is